-The officers of the Faculty shall be a President, a Vice-President (the President and Vice-President of the Institute are respectively ex-officio President and Vice-President of the Faculty), a Chairman, a Secretary, and an Assistant Secretary.
+2. The officers of the Faculty shall be a President, a Vice-President (the President and the Vice-President and Provost of the Institute are respectively ex-officio President and Vice-President of the Faculty), a Chairman, a Secretary, and an Assistant Secretary.

-3. In the absence of the President the Vice-President shall assume the duties of the President, except that the order of precedence of presiding at the Faculty meetings shall be President, Chairman of the Faculty, and Vice-President.
+3. In the absence of the President the Vice-President shall assume the duties of the President, except that the order of precedence of presiding at the Faculty meetings shall be President,

+Chairman of the Faculty, and Vice-President.